tcollyer1/cmd-stealth-game/README.md

 ---

 ## Gameplay
+### Key Mechanics
+- enemy detection system - acquiring the player's last known location and moving to it, eventually resetting detection for that enemy when their awareness timer expires
+- ability to lure enemies into other locations using the above mechanic, which can aid with gold collection or looking for the treasure
+- marking the treasure for the player once they have actually found it
+- full detection means game over
+- tile loudness/brightness system
+- wall & entity-to-entity collision
+- walls blocking enemy line of sight
+- enemy KOs
+- optional gold collection
+- core game progression - obtaining the key, finding the treasure, unlocking the treasure & activating the exit
+- differing sound effects when player steps on a tile of a certain type for audio feedback
+- game timer/scoring system - collecting gold and completing the level faster is encouraged
+- enemy navigation - random movement VS specific movement once they are suspicious of the player either visually or audibly, navigating around other entities and walls

 ### Tiles
 The walkable tiles on the map have a **light level** and **terrain type** property.
 Each tile will either be `BRIGHT`, `MEDIUM` or `DARK`, and will also be either `HARD` (`*`) or `SOFT` (`.`).

-`BRIGHT` tiles are light grey in colour, where `MEDIUM` and `DARK` tiles are black. `DARK` tiles are completely black - so you won't be able to tell whether it's `HARD` or `SOFT`, to account for some realism.
+`BRIGHT` tiles are light grey in colour, where `MEDIUM` and `DARK` tiles are black. `DARK` tiles are completely black - so you won't be able to tell whether it's `HARD` or `SOFT`, to account for some realism, until you step on it, providing a sound cue.

 `BRIGHT` tiles mean the enemy will be able to see you, should you be in their line of sight; `MEDIUM` means it will be more difficult for an enemy to spot you (you must be closer to them to raise suspicion), and `DARK` renders you completely invisible.
 Should an enemy bump into you, however - you'll be immediately spotted.

 `HARD` (`*`) tiles will emit noise when walked on, alerting the enemies audibly when within their hearing range. `SOFT` (`.`) tiles are impossible to hear when walked on and will not alert enemies audibly.

+Enemies will approach your last known location each time you raise their suspicion, which will also increase the **detection meter**.

 ### Enemies
 In order to navigate the map, you'll need to avoid enemies.
 Enemies can **see** and **hear** you if you're too close.